AUSTRALIAN SPACEGUARD SURVEY

 BRIAN BOYLE: My colleagues are very well-intentioned and I have the

-greatest of respect for these people and they're right to identify
+greatest of respect for these people and they're right to identify it as

 an issue, but frankly, I think that a threat that exists without a